Sam Houston Futurity

 The Sam Houston Futurity is a horse race that has run since the track at Sam Houston Race Park, Houston, Texas, US, was opened in 1994.
 It remains one of the premier stakes races for two-year-old quarter horses in Texas.
-The race is currently run in mid April, during the Quarter Horse half of Sam Houston Race Park racing season.
+The race is currently run in May, during the Quarter Horse half of Sam Houston Race Park racing season.

 In 2010 the distance was shortened from 400 yards to 350 yards, and again in 2011 from 350 yards to 330 yards.
 These changes downgraded the race from a Grade 1 to a Grade 2.